algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

    - **Bugs:** Unexpected problems or code errors.
    - **Errors:** Includes all errors that do not originate in the code.
-   - **Deadlines:** Specific deadlines for project stages to ensure timely delivery.
+   - **Deadlines:** Specific project stage deadlines to ensure timely delivery.
    - **Documentation:** Request for documentation on a specific function or group of functions in the code.
    - **Task allocation:** Assignment and tracking of specific responsibilities.
   <br>

 ### 4.4 Test Cases
    To ensure comprehensive testing of all features and thorough identification of potential bugs, test cases will be generated using GitHub Issues as a collaborative tool.
-This approach facilitates clear visibility for QA's team members, outlining what needs testing and tracking the testing progress.
-It also serves as a centralized platform for the entire team to stay informed about pending features or those yet to be implemented.
+This approach facilitates clear visibility for QA's team members, outlining what needs testing and tracking the testing progress.Additionally, it serves as a centralized platform for the entire team to stay informed about pending features or those yet to be implemented
   <br>

   A standardized template for creating these tickets has been formulated and is accessible in the [testCase.yml]() file, providing consistency and structure to the testing process: